Best 5 Lefthanded Chainsaws For Sale In 2023 Reviews + Guide

 Published Categorized as Chainsaw Buying Advice

-It appears there aren’t any left-handed chainsaws designed and available for lefties worldwide.
-Chainsaws are designed for righties, and most people suggest that lefties use a chainsaw like a right-hander.
-And it appears there aren’t any left-handed chainsaws.
+Chainsaws are designed for righties, and most people suggest that lefties use a chainsaw like a right handed person.
+It appears there aren’t any left handed chainsaws designed and available for lefties worldwide.

-One left-handed chainsaw user has been using chainsaws for probably 40 years and has never felt the need for a specially designed left-handed one.
+One left-handed chainsaw user has been using chainsaws for probably 40 years and has never felt the need for a specially designed left handed one.
 Plenty of other tools really annoyed this user as they were designed for right-handed users only.
 However, he claims that with the left hand on the crossbar for control and the right hand on the throttle, this is best for a left-handed dominant person.
 All the weight of the saw is in your strong hand and arm, right?
-Also, the start pulley is on the left side, which is perfect for lefties.
+Also, the start pulley is on the left side, which is perfect for those with a dominant left hand.

 Another user swore that it was not difficult to be a left-handed person using a chainsaw and that it may have advantages.
 Again, he announced that the starter cord is on the left side, making it easier for a lefty to start.
 The user also stated that he tends to switch which hand he uses on the throttle.
 The only disadvantage he saw was the hazard of a potential chainsaw kickback coming toward your head.